clsCA-86/rps/README.md

 # rps
-Rock Paper Scissor Game coded in python
+Rock Paper Scissor Game coded in python using CVZone